 Layout Their Clothes

 Get your kids into the habit of laying out their clothes for the next day the night before.
 Try and make this activity a game for the week or so before school resumes.
-While their options will be limited thanks to school uniform, the habit will stick.
-This task will hopefully make your mornings run a little smoother.
+While their options will be limited thanks to school uniforms, the habit will stick.
+In addition, this task will hopefully make your mornings run a little smoother.